Looking for a variegated flowering houseplant to adorn your living room can be tricky. But what if you could have royalty, a princess in your home?

 This will save you a lot of grief later on.
 Another option is to create holes in the bottom of your pot.
 This will allow the water to drain out the bottom instead of causing root rot.

-PHILODENDRON ERUBESCENS PRUNING
+PHILODENDRON PINK PRINCESS PRUNING

 The sheer act of pruning may deter a good amount of plant lovers from keeping their foliage vibrant and lush.
 Even if it seems daunting, pruning your Pink Lady can add years on your plant’s life.